0l1v3rr/github-readme-tech-stack/README.md

 ## 🪁 Themes
 These cards come with several built-in themes you can use.
 You can find all of them by clicking [here](docs/THEMES.md).
-If you would like to use other themes, and add one for yourself and others, please check this [issue](https://github.com/0l1v3rr/github-readme-tech-stack/issues/2).
+If you have a cool new theme in mind, or add one for yourself and others, please check [#45](https://github.com/0l1v3rr/github-readme-tech-stack/issues/45)

 ### 🖌 Customizing a theme
 You can customize a theme using these query parameters.